 Optional flavorings: 2 smashed garlic cloves, 1/2 teaspoon black peppercorns, 1 bay leaf

-- Sear the pork chops: Lay the pork chops in the hot skillet.
+Sear the pork chops.
+Place the pork chops in the hot skillet.
 You should hear them immediately begin to sizzle.
-Sear until the undersides of the chops are seared golden, 3 minutes.
+Sear until the bottom of the chops are golden-brown, about 3 minutes.
 The chops may start to smoke a little — that's ok.
 Turn down the heat if it becomes excessive.

-- Flip the chops and transfer to the oven: Use tongs to flip the pork chops to the other side.
-Immediately transfer the skillet to the oven using oven mitts.
+Flip the chops and transfer to the oven.
+Use tongs to flip the pork chops.
+Using oven mitts, immediately place the skillet in the oven.

-- Roast the chops until cooked through: Roast until the pork chops are cooked through and register 140°F to 145°F in the thickest part of the meat with an instant-read thermometer.
+Roast the chops until cooked through.
+Roast until the pork chops are cooked through and register 140°F to 145°F in the thickest part of the meat with an instant-read thermometer.
 Cooking time will be 6 to 10 minutes depending on the thickness of the chops, how cool they were at the start of cooking, and whether they were brined.
-Start checking the chops at 6 minutes and continue checking every minute or two until the chops are cooked through.
+Start checking the chops at 6 minutes and continue checking every minute or two until the chops are ready.

-- Rest the chops: Transfer the cooked pork chops to a plate and pour any pan juices over the top (or reserve for making a pan sauce or gravy).
+Rest the chops.
+Transfer the pork chops to a plate and pour any pan juices over the top (or reserve for making a pan sauce or gravy).
 Tent loosely with foil and let the chops rest for at least 5 minutes before serving.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.